Constantin-Hentgen/Ctrl_Alt_Discuss/README.md

 ## Introduction

-Welcome to the Podcast Generator project!
+Welcome to the ByteBeacon project!
 This project combines the powerful capabilities of OpenAI, Eleven Labs AI, and RSS feed aggregation to automatically create podcasts.
 The core of this solution relies on the GPT-3.5-turbo language model from OpenAI to generate podcast scripts, complemented by Eleven Labs' Text-to-Speech (TTS) to bring these scripts to life.

 ## Objective

 The goal of this project is to simplify podcast creation by automating the content generation process.
-By leveraging state-of-the-art natural language processing and speech technologies, we aim to provide an innovative and efficient podcasting experience.
+By leveraging state-of-the-art natural language processing and speech technologies, aim to provide relevant and accurate content on demand.

 ## Features